FirmwareHandoff/firmware_handoff/source/transfer_list.rst

    * - data_size
      - 0x4
      - 0x8
-     - The size of the data content in bytes.
+     - The exact size of the data content in bytes, not including inter-TE padding.

    * - reserved
      - 0x4